dlehdgud2380/ezpypi/README.md

 # ezPYPI
 **Very simple and easy to use PIP, PYPI on any os**
 * Can get more detail package with PYPI.
-* Can use pip easily
+* Can use pip easily.
+* Can use offline!

 | macOS |
 | -------- |